This guide to education in France, from primary school to higher education, will help you enroll your child into the French education system.

 Students have homework most evenings – older pupils can have two or more hours every day.

 How to register your child into a French school

-If you are enroling your child in a public school for the first time, contact the service des écoles at your local mairie or arrondissement.
-Children are generally expected to attend the school near their place of residence.
-In Paris, a child aged six or more who does not speak French may be sent by the local town hall to a school where French-language courses for beginners are available, if available.
+If you are enrolling your child in a public school for the first time, contact the service des écoles at your local mairie or arrondissement.
+Children generally attend the school near their place of residence.
+In Paris, a child six or more who does not speak French may be sent by the local town hall to a school where French-language courses for beginners are available, if available.